• Skip to primary navigation

 • To cut the most perfect cake slices, use a tomato knife or another thin, serrated knife.
 Cut with a gentle sawing motion, and run the knife under warm water between each slice.
 Make sure the knife is completely dry, but still warm to the touch, before you cut again.
 Chilling the cake for 10 to 15 minutes first will also help your slices come out cleanly.

-Overhead view of keto red velvet cake topped with chopped pecans and cream cheese frosting
+A slice of keto red velvet cake with keto cream cheese frosting on a plate.

 More Incredible Keto Desserts